sidmangla/Pivaga/README.md

 yolov7/no_annotation.py -> to create empty txt files for images having no annotations

-yolov7/brand_custom.py -> File which reads the video file, detects the brands names and logo using the trained model.
+**brand_custom.py** -> File which reads the video file, and detects the brand's names and logo using the trained model.
 Once we get the coordinates from the detections made. we pass the cropped images to paddle OCR
-                          Paddle OCR then gives the output using pre trained models mentioned above.
+                          Paddle OCR then gives the output using the pre-trained models mentioned above.
-                          We create a dictionary of brands and append the fist frame, last frame, missed frame for the corresponding brand then we create a excel file and write the information in the excel file.
+                          We create a dictionary of brands and append the first frame, last frame, and missed frame for the corresponding brands then we create an Excel file and write the information in the Excel file.

 Excel file -> **mall_walk.xls** (link: https://github.com/sidmangla/Pivaga/blob/master/Mall_walk_brand.xls)